Nikon D3500 Review : A compact and likable DSLR for beginners

 The absence of the customizable Fn button, which was a handy feature on the D3400, is a bit annoying and particularly the absence of direct control for ISO can disappoint some of you.
 It means you have to go to the main menu to make a change in the sensitivity, although it’s nice to see the dedicated drive mode button hasn’t gone anywhere, a control which you’ll find useful with no doubt if you tend to call upon burst-shooting and self-timer options with any frequency.

-For the first-timers or the beginners, the number of exterior controls and buttons are just appropriate according to their basic needs – making the D3500 approachable without appearing too confusing to a beginner.
-Well you can observe some frustration in yourself when you would get to know that some of the important functions are too slow to access and have a long process too.
+For first-timers or beginners, the number of exterior controls and buttons are just appropriate according to their basic needs – making the D3500 approachable without appearing too confusing to a beginner.
+Well, you can observe some frustration in yourself when you get to know that some of the important functions are too slow to access and have a long process too.

 Autofocus